rubyonracetracks/tutorial-rails-rubymn2/06-04-opening_index_search.md

     opening_search_enabled
   end
 ```
 * Enter the command "sh test_app.sh".
-The new integration test will fail.
+The 3 new integration tests will fail.
 * Enter the command "alias test1='(Command to run failed tests minus the TESTOPTS portion)'".
 * Enter the command "test1".
-The new integration test fails because the search engine elements are missing.
+The same 3 tests fail because the search engine elements are missing.

 ### Views
 * Create the file app/views/openings/_condition_fields.html.erb and give it the following content: